 Beneath the shining examples of campaigns that skyrocketed beyond their creators’ ambitions lay heaps upon heaps of failed ideas.
 Some were mere cents away from their goal, while others would need an Amex Platinum (or three) to get off the ground.
 Take a stroll through this list of the worst projects and you’ll see some commonalities on why they failed to deliver.

 Poor Market Research

-This is one of the most complex variables affecting the success of your campaign.
+This is one of the most complex variables affecting the success of any campaign.
 Is your project a good idea?
 Even if it is, are you releasing it at the right time?
-Who is your audience?
+Do you have a well-defined target audience?
 Do you already have an established enough brand that it doesn’t even matter what you’re selling as long as you’re the one selling it?

 Developing A Kickstarter Campaign Strategy

 What does it take to develop a Kickstarter strategy for your project?
 Hint: a lot, and you can’t run a successful one alone.
 Launching a successful Kickstarter campaign is as much a social challenge as it is a technical one.
 Only at the very beginning are you evaluated by an algorithm to see if your project meets the criteria for a legitimate campaign, after that everyone who will be looking at your work will be a real human, judging whether or not yours is a good idea.